matthewcsimpson/CastingRecall-v1-Frontend/README.md

-# Casting Call - A Movie Guessing Game
+# Casting Recall - A Movie Guessing Game

 Can you guess the movie based on the cast?
 That's the hook of _Casting ReCall_.
 The game presents you with six cast lineups, and you have ten guesses to get them all!